mrs-brubotics/documentation_brubotics/source/Simulation_load.rst

       </link>
   </robot>

-Then create another file called "box.launch" and copy paste the following code inside (if you've chosen to extend the .world file, you can skip this part, see next section):
+Then create another file called "box.launch" and copy paste the following code inside (if you've chosen to extend the .world file, you can skip this part):

 .. code-block:: xml